 - easy to keep sharp.

 What we don’t like:

-- These knives are a little on the pricey side, but they are of high quality.
+- A little on the pricey side, but they are of high quality.

 2. DEXTER RUSSEL – Best Boning Knife

-This company also has an amazing background and history, having been in business for over 200 years, manufacturing knives in Southbridge, Massachusetts, USA.
+This company also has an amazing background and history, having been in business for over 200 years, manufacturing products in Southbridge, Massachusetts, USA.

 - Blade Material: Stamped Carbon Steel

 - Length: 6 in.